Modern slavery and organised crime

 - slavery practices such as debt bondage, sale or exploitation of children and forced marriage

 Modern slavery is, by definition, the same as human trafficking, but this involves the act of transporting and movement of people.
-Derbyshire Police have information on spotting the signs of human trafficking and how to report concerns.
+Derbyshire Constabulary has information on spotting the signs of human trafficking and how to report concerns.

 Section 52 of the Modern Slavery Act 2015 places a duty on specified public authorities to notify.
 Derbyshire and Derby City have a Modern Slavery Partnership which supports and enables the discovery of, and response to incidents of modern slavery through a victim centred, all encompassing and community based approach.